ghpalmer/100-days-of-code/log.md

 **Thoughts:** Finished Flexbox Zomibes.
 Incredibly helpful and really did explain Flexbox perfectly.
 Now I just gotta finish WesBos' tutorial on Flexbox and then I can consider this topic done and I'll move on to CSS Grid

+### Day 26: Aug 17th, 2020

+**Today's Progress**: Gulp JS

+**Thoughts:** So I was working through Wes Bos' course on Flexbox and hit a pretty aggressive snag.
+He's using an old version of Gulp that is no longer available and it really put a halt on what I was doing.
+I don't think I need it to keep going since all I'm trying to learn is flexbox.
+That being said, adding Gulp JS to the list of stuff I want to learn more about because it looks extremely useful.